Sherwin Williams Fawn Brindle SW 7640: Paint Color Review

 The 4 Best White Paint Colors from Sherwin Williams

-Fawn Brindle can be a WICKED pretty choice for your exterior if your stone, brick or concrete needs a color with this particular green undertone.
+Fawn Brindle can be a WICKED pretty choice for your exterior.
+While some grays can read a bit too violet for exterior finishes, if your stone, brick, or concrete needs a color with a slight green hue, Fawn Brindle hits the spot.

-With Fawn Brindle’s depth and undertones, it suits a wide range of colors, such as…
+Fawn Brindle’s depth and undertones suit various colors, such as…

 - darker greiges like Urbane Bronze and Porpoise